 To open the whole video with the scene you right click a thumbnail and select “go to video”.

-I’ll show you the easy three steps to find a video clip in a large video file collection, and the easiest way to organize your video files.
+I’ll show you the three steps to find a video clip in a large video file collection, and the easiest way to organize your video files.
 Quickly and without pain!

 Fast video cataloger was created around the idea of using a combination of searching and visual browsing to find videos.

-The human vision system has evolved to excel at recognizing patterns, humans are generally better at this than modern computers.
-Given that we are so good at this you would assume it is a pretty good idea to use your eyes to find videos.
+Why?
+Because the human vision system has evolved to excel at recognizing patterns.
+In fact humans are generally better at this than modern computers.
+Given that we are so good at this, you might assume it is a pretty good idea to use your eyes to find videos.
 And you would be right!

 Browse through multiple videos in seconds